fershopls/drive-sync/README.md

 # drive-sync
-Upload files to drive by oAuth2
+Upload files to drive using django and google-api-python-client.